malleVF/Threat-Research-with-Obsidian-for-SOC-Analysts/README.md

 ---
 The repo is a complete Obsidian vault.
-It is ruqired to install [Obsidian](https://obsidian.md) Starting from the dashboard you can create a new Case with the Button "Create Case / Artifact".
+It is required to install [Obsidian](https://obsidian.md) Starting from the dashboard you can create a new Case with the Button "Create Case / Artifact".
 For further reading, I recommend the README file within the vault.